Designing and Implementing a Competency Framework

 - Avoiding restrictive competency statements

-- Ensuring competency statements are justifiable against grievances, employment tribunals and compliance bodies
+- Ensuring competency statements are defensible against grievances, employment tribunals and compliance bodies

 - Writing competency statements for your role